The Ethical Dilemma: Unraveling the Problem with Fur Fashion

 • Psychological Distress: The constant threat of predation (from other animals or humans) and the unnatural environment can cause significant fear and anxiety in farmed animals.

-• Factory farms hold animals captive, confining them to severely crowded and unsanitary cages, and often skin them alive.
+• Factory farms hold animals captive, confining them to severely crowded and unsanitary cages, and often skinning them alive.

 • Disease Outbreaks: The close confinement of animals on fur farms can lead to the rapid spread of diseases, causing significant suffering and mortality.